 Go into the meeting with an open mind, to genuinely explore and understand why their absenteeism may be increasing.
 There may be personal situations that you need to consider, or there may be conflict within the team or with the manager.

 Review your absence policy with the individual to ensure they clearly understand the requirements of your business.

 A reminder that special provisions apply if the person is away for an extended period of time.
 Check out the Long Periods of Leave fact sheets from the Fair Work Ombudsman for more details.

 If absenteeism is increasing across a team or generally across the workplace, you may need larger intervention strategies.

 Look at how the work roles are defined to ensure roles are clear, and the work that is completed is interesting and varied.
 Consider job enrichment and clearer career paths for individuals.

 If team conflict or communication issues are triggering increased absence, then consider team development strategies to build teamwork and enhance communication.

-If you identify that managers or supervisors are contributing to the issue within a team through their leadership approaches, then focus on enhancing their management skills.
+If you identify that managers or supervisors are contributing to the issue of absenteeism within a team through their leadership approaches, then focus on enhancing their management skills.